-Student attorneys engage in vigorous advocacy on behalf of their clients, focusing on the power hierarchies involved in these cases and the role of this legal system in individual families and communities.
-Student attorneys will also engage in systemic advocacy to explore this legal system beyond what occurs in family court and to join a dynamic field with multiple voices for change.
+Student attorneys engage in vigorous advocacy on behalf of their clients in Family Court and administrative hearings, focusing on the power hierarchies involved in these cases and the role of this legal system in individual families and communities.
+The clinic seminar focuses on skills and substantive law necessary for case representation.
+Student attorneys also explore the role of lawyers, the function of this legal system, and different directions change efforts may take, including exploration of a dynamic field with multiple voices for change.

 Experiential Credits: 7 credits (3 for seminar; 4 for casework)

 Students in the clinic can expect to focus on:

 - Interviewing, factual investigation, and building client narratives